TadiT7/treble_experimentations_wiki/Google-Pixel-and-Pixel-XL.md

 5. Erase the data partition: `fastboot -w`
 6. Boot the phone

+As of today (Android 11 GSI and up, on Android 10 vendor), booting GSI requires disabling dm-verity.
+To do so, edit factory image's boot.img and replace `buildvariant=user` with `buildvariant=eng`

 ## Notes
 - SIM is not detrecting on latest Pie furmwares
 - but all other majors functionalities seems to work: camera, flash, wifi, bluetooth, sounds.